 - Cleansing tour vehicles between each departure with EPA registered hospital-type disinfectant.

 - Social Distancing where possible

 - New hike up and over, this is to avoid the two-way traffic within the canyon – we are now walking through the canyon one-way.
 You will still get to walk through the Awesome Antelope Canyon as we have always done, just not turning around and walking back the same way we came – cannot do that anymore.

 - Requiring masks during tours

 - If you don’t have a mask, we will have masks available for purchase

-- If you are unable to wear a mask we kindly ask you to book when C-19 is no longer a health threat.
+- If you are unable to wear a mask we kindly ask you to book when the Navajo Nation no longer has a mask mandate*.

 Protecting yourself from cold, flu, influenza and coronavirus:

 Some ways to protect yourself include: